What's Going On

 ORIGINALLY PUBLISHED: 12/02/2006

-What's Going On is the finest record to come out of Motown and perhaps one of the best protest records of all time.
+What's Going On is not only the finest record to come out of Motown, it could be the greatest protest record of all time.

-Motown owner Berry Gordy did not release the song as a single, further cementing its legacy as an ultimate protest tune, and Gaye refused to make any more music until Gordy relented.
+Motown owner Berry Gordy initially would not release the song as a single and Gaye refused to make any more music until Gordy relented.
 He did, and Gaye finished this disc in a week.
 But you wouldn't know it by the quality of the performances.

-Using jazzy beats with dark basslines and a variety of percussion, Gaye drives home his anger, hope and compassion in these nine songs, some of the fastest 35 minutes in music history.
-"Right On" is a seven-minute tune about the gap between rich and poor, but you'd never know it's that long, so lucid and smooth is Gaye's musical vision.
+Using jazzy beats with dark basslines and a variety of percussion, Gaye drives home his anger, hope and compassion in these nine songs.
+"Right On" is a seven-minute tune about the gap between rich and poor, but so lucid and smooth is Gaye's musical vision that it flies by in half that time.
 The upbeat Latin-tinged music is a counterpoint to the somewhat bitter lyrics: "Some of us were born for races to win / Some of us are aware that it's good for us to care / Some of us feel the icy wind of poverty blowing in the air," he croons.

-Yet Gaye never forces anyone to feel emotion -- he tells it as he sees it, which is evidenced by the album's title, What's Going On.
-Note the lack of a question mark.
-Gaye wants to know what's going on, of course, but he's also going to tell you what's going on, which he does in the album's centerpiece, "Mercy, Mercy Me (The Ecology)."
-Encompassing everything right about soul music in three minutes, Gaye simply sings "Oh mercy mercy me / Oh, things ain't what they used to be, no, no / Where did all the blue sky go? / Poison is the wind that blows."
+The album's centerpiece, "Mercy, Mercy Me (The Ecology)," encompasses everything right about soul music in three minutes, proving that the Funk Brothers (the Motown studio band) and Gaye should have had free rein over their careers long before this.
+Using the same languid, conversation style as the title track, Gaye sings "Oh mercy mercy me / Oh, things ain't what they used to be, no, no / Where did all the blue sky go? / Poison is the wind that blows."
 The song uses four stacked verses and then goes into a free-form jazz instrumental before ending on a dissonant series of notes that leave an eerie feeling.

-In a way, it's the musical opposite of the closing "Inner City Blues (Make Me Wanna Holler)," which lyrically recalls the title track but is a bit more of a clarion call to the government.
-"Rockets, moon shots / Spend it on the have nots / Money, we make it / 'Fore we see it, you take it / Oh make you wanna holler / The way they do my life."
-It's a testament to the power of the record that Gaye croons the lyrics in a tenor rather than spit them out, as if realizing that fighting violence and injustice with anger would not accomplish anything.
-Make no mistake, Gaye was angry, but it was a righteous anger.
+The closing masterpiece "Inner City Blues (Make Me Wanna Holler)" is the most direct and angry song here - though it's a righteous, tempered anger - with lines like "Rockets, moon shots / Spend it on the have nots / Money, we make it / 'Fore we see it, you take it / Oh make you wanna holler / The way they do my life."
+It's as if Gaye realizes that fighting violence and injustice with more of the same will not accomplish anything.
+Cool down.
+Let your head and heart and God prevail.
+It doesn't have to be this way.

 Comments